 Please continue to refer to the IAS website, which reflects timely information about upcoming meetings, current drafts and documents, maps and other pertinent IAS information.
 To read more: Click here

 Improving Austin Streams:

 - Four Austin streams have elevated levels of bacteria that may indicate an increased health risk for swimming or wading in the waters.

-- This project brings together interested people in the Austin area to design a plan that will improve water quality with the goal of making the streams safe for wading and swimming.
+- This project brings together interested people in the Austin area to design an Implementation Plan (I-Plan) that will improve water quality with the goal of making the streams safe for wading and swimming.

-- On August 26,2013 the Coordination Committee approved a draft I-Plan to distribute for public comment.
+- The Coordination Committee (December 2013) submitted a draft I-Plan to TCEQ, following public input.

 Center for Public Policy Dispute Resolution:

 Suzanne Schwartz, email@example.com 512.471-3507

 Chip Morris, Chip.Morris@tceq.texas.gov 512.239-6686